 As per the company’s own website- to come up with the most innovative paddles, they test different paddle dimensions and material configurations almost every week!

-The Poach Extreme is the big brother to the Poach Advantage (above).
+The Poach Infinity is the big brother to the Poach Advantage.
 Built with the same paddle technology (6-layer Fiberglass skin and Control Pro ‘Black’ poly core), the main difference here is the shape of the paddle.
-Built for singles pickleball players in mind, or anyone looking for some extra reach, this paddle is 17” long x 7” wide with a: 4 1/4” grip and 5″ handle.
+Built for singles pickleball playersin mind, or anyone looking for some extra reach, this paddle is 17” long x 7” wide with a: 4 1/4” grip and 5″ handle.

-If you are considering this style paddle, the Encore blade is slightly more narrow.
+The shape is similar to the Engage Encore Blade which made it on our list of top elongated or blade pickleball paddles.
+If you are considering this style of paddle, the Encore blade is slightly more narrow.

 The extra half-inch of width on the new Poach Extreme compared to the Encore Blade could work in your advantage, especially if you are looking for the new, responsive skin and control core that the Poach models are known for.
 The one downside is the new Poach model retails for about $30 more than the Blade and it’s among the most expensive paddles currently on the market.

 The Engage Encore MX 6.0 has the largest sweet spot in the Encore line.
 This paddle’s core is made out of polymer honeycomb and the paddle skin is made out of fiberglass.
 It is designed for enhancing the feel of paddle-ball contact, maximizing the time the ball stays on the paddle.

 The ‘specialized skin’ the Engage applies to the Encore Pro maximizes the time the ball stays in contact with the paddle face- this is a paddle tech concept that Encore really came up with.